 Has achievement of success criteria occurred?
-No. The MMA abundance objective of 2500 and harvest of 100 have not been achieved.
+Yes.
+The MMA abundance objective of 2500 has not been achieved, but the harvest objective of 100 is within the range of our estimated harvest from the MMA.

 Recommendation for Predation Control: Continue as currently being conducted.